 The person who is working in a factory producing inulin from chicory has developed rhinoconjunctivitis and asthma.
 The dust of dry chicory roots, raw fruits, and vegetables causes oral allergy (10).

 5. Risk of contact anaphylaxis

 Chicory causes generalized pruritus, facial erythema, and dyspnea, as well as chronic eczema thus precaution, should be needed (11).

-Chicory coffee is caffeine-free, less expensive, energy-consuming and doesn’t contain the volatile oils.
+Chicory coffee is caffeine-free, less expensive, energy-consuming, and doesn’t contain volatile oils.
 Therefore it is useful as a coffee substitute which makes it healthier than regular coffee (12).